Birthstone of September: the Sapphire

 Many famous star sapphires come from the mines in Sri Lanka.
 For example the Star of Adam (1404.47 carat), the Star of India (563.40 carat) and the Star of Bombay (182 carat).
 But also Madagascar was a large source of sapphires until 1990.
 Madagascar is currently one of the most important producers of sapphires.
 The blue stones are also found in India, Australia, Myanmar, Thailand, Vietnam, Sri Lanka, China, Brazil, Afrika and North-America (especially Montana).
 The origin of the sapphire influences its worth.
-The 4 C’s determine the value of a sapphire as well.
+The 4 C’s determine the value of sapphires as well.

-The 423 carat large Logan Sapphire in the National Museum of Natural History is one of the biggest sapphires of jewelry quality ever cut.
+The 423 carats large Logan Sapphire in the National Museum of Natural History is one of the biggest sapphires of jewelry quality ever cut.
 The biggest star sapphire is the Star of Adam of 1404,49 carat.